 The Dilemma With Distanced Offices

 Managers, then, are stuck between a rock and a hard place.
 Employees want more remote work for its flexibility, but many are unhappy with how their companies handle company culture online.
+A strong company culture is crucial for any organization, but in a remote setting, it becomes even more important.
+Remote happy hours can contribute to building a company culture that embraces collaboration, inclusiveness, and fun, fostering a sense of belonging among employees and making everyone feel part of a common purpose.

-One straightforward, but vital, the solution is to focus on remote team building.
+One straightforward, but vital, solution is to focus on remote team building.
 Even if you can’t see your team members in person, that doesn’t mean managers can’t improve company culture.
 90% of remote workers feel they don’t get enough time in meetings to really get to know their colleagues.
 Without that water cooler conversation, your employees don’t get a chance to get to know each other in any other environment than, well, work.
 According to a survey of over 19,000 workers by the ADP Research Institute, workers who felt like a member of a team were twice as likely to be fully engaged.
 A sense of communication and collaboration in your team will boost employee engagement – it’s just a matter of getting the ball rolling.

 This Is Where Virtual Happy Hours Come In

-Other benefits include improving employee morale, team building, increasing productivity, fostering a healthy work environment, instilling confidence in your employees, increased employee satisfaction as well as showing your employees that you appreciate them and care for their wellbeing.
+Other benefits include improving employee morale, team building, increasing productivity, fostering a healthy work environment, instilling confidence in your employees, increasing employee satisfaction as well as showing your employees that you appreciate them and care for their wellbeing.

 In addition to the sense of camaraderie and boost in productivity that comes with better relations between coworkers, there are a ton of practical benefits that employees enjoy.
 For example, it’s much less expensive at home and also, no one will know if you’re wearing sweatpants instead of business casual on a video chat or facetime.
 We here at LEAD.bot have loved meeting everyone’s pets, too!

-Now that you know all the benefits of remote team happy hours and virtual hangouts, here are a few pro tips to get you and your organization started.
+Now that you know all the benefits of the remote team happy hours and virtual hangouts, here are a few pro tips to get you and your organization started.

 Keep it Comfortable for Everyone